-Consultation to close railway ticket office extendedPosted: Wednesday 26 July 2023 at 00:00
+Consultation to close railway ticket office extendedPosted: Wednesday 26 July 2023

 The consultation into the plan to close hundreds of ticket offices in England is set to be extended, following opposition from passengers, unions and disability charities.

 Earlier this month the Rail Delivery Group (RDG) introduced a three-week consultation for passengers to share their views on the closure of ticket offices at 974 railway stations across England.

 But, following huge concern from unions and disability groups, the consultation, which was due to end at midnight on Wednesday 26 July, was extended to Friday 1 September.

 According to Transport Focus the proposals received more than 170,000 responses, including concerns from the Macular Society and other sight loss charities about the impact the closures would have on visually impaired rail users.

 The RDG said it had listened to feedback and has extended the consultation period "to give as many people as possible a chance to take part."

 Macular Society chief executive, Cathy Yelf said: “The responses so far show the strength of feeling against these proposals.

 “While we welcome this extension to the consultation we would urge the Rail Delivery Group to rethink these plans, which will affect the ability of those living with sight loss to purchase tickets, arrange essential assistance and ultimately travel independently by rail.

 “If you want to keep ticket offices open, we strongly encourage you to have your say on the plans and join us in fighting to keep this vital service.”